Famous For: Tourism, Nature Lovers, Experience Seekers & Photographers

 However, they were convinced about the advantages of constructing Siruvani water to a town that was developing.
 Then the Dam works started in 1927.
 Major and minor Dam construction works extended till 1984 and the total expense worked out to Rs.
 26.12 Crores.

 è Make sure to park your vehicles in the parking area only

 è Parents are advised to never leave their Kids for safety

 è Drinking alcohol & smoking near the waterfalls are strictly prohibited

 è Wear appropriate shoes and clothes while visiting the waterfalls

 The Siruvani waterfalls and dam are considered as one of the top tourist attractions in the town of Coimbatore and Palakkad.
-The vegetation in these hills comprises of grasslands, shrublands and forests.
+The vegetation in these hills comprises grasslands, shrublands, and forests.
 Trek walking, watching birds and wildlife safari is so amazing.
-This is an ultimate tourist spot for all nature lovers and photographers.
+This is the ultimate tourist spot for all nature lovers and photographers.
 The view is extremely beautiful from the falls and the dam is a top tourist vacations spot for families & friends and having fun.